-Our Full Service includes all management tasks i.e. budgets, major works, maintenance scheduling, accounting and debt collection
+Our Block Management Service includes all management tasks i.e. budgets, major works, maintenance scheduling, accounting and debt collection

 We provide complete control of tenancies, reactive maintenance, scheduled works, rent collection and debt control